bk-akash-22/gittovs/README.md

 # gittovs
-we learn transfer and modified git to vs
+we learn transfer and modified git to vs.